GameServerManagers/LinuxGSM-Docs/Install.md

     > You will need to enter your steam username and password to allow authentication to the SteamCMD system.
 I recommend that you create a new Steam username just for the server.

+    > note: If your steampass variable contains special characters, be sure to escape them

         # Steam login
         steamuser="username"
         steampass="password"